ProTubeVRDev/ProTubeVR-Companion-App-Documentation/README.md

 ## Auto research
   Whether or not you want to add paired devices
-> Can be useful if you are using multiple modules
+> Useful when you are using multiple devices and/or multiple companion-apps in your gaming space

 ## Preset Manager
 ![preset_manager](https://github.com/ProTubeVRDev/Client-Doc/assets/62568994/2ac14047-c692-40ca-9bfd-efd6209da796)